oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-liquibase/walkthrough-jenkins-liquibase.md

     On branch 1-add-last_updated-column-to-inventory-table
     Your branch is up to date with 'origin/1-add-last_updated-column-to-inventory-table'.

-    Changes not staged for commit:
+    Changes are not staged for commit:
     (use "git add <file>..." to update what will be committed)
     (use "git restore <file>..." to discard changes in working directory)
           modified:   table/inventory_table.xml <-- This file has been modified